gctools-outilsgc/aurora-design-system/documentation/pages/glossary.md

 ## User Experience

-User experience is a broader concept than user interface or usability.
-Although both of these are important aspects of an overall user experience, the term refers to a person's overall emotions and attitudes about using a product, system or service.
+User experience is the overall experience of using a product.
+It is a broader concept than user interface or usability.
+Although both of these are important aspects of user experience, the term refers to a person's overall emotions and attitudes about using a product, system or service.
 User experience encompasses all aspects of a person's feelings about using a product, including their understanding of the product, the context in which they are using it, how well it meets their needs, and the enjoyment or frustration that comes from using the product.

 ## Utility